graphql-python/graphql-core/README.md

 Changes in the major version of GraphQL.js are reflected in the minor version of GraphQL-core instead.
 This means there can be breaking changes in the API when the minor version changes, and only patch releases are fully backward compatible.
-Therefore, we recommend something like `=~ 3.2.0` as version specifier when including GraphQL-core as a dependency.
+Therefore, we recommend using something like `~= 3.2.0` as the version specifier when including GraphQL-core as a dependency.

 ## Documentation

-A more detailed documentation for GraphQL-core 3 can be found at [graphql-core-3.readthedocs.io](https://graphql-core-3.readthedocs.io/).
+More detailed documentation for GraphQL-core 3 can be found at [graphql-core-3.readthedocs.io](https://graphql-core-3.readthedocs.io/).

 The documentation for GraphQL.js can be found at [graphql.org/graphql-js/](https://graphql.org/graphql-js/).